bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+	A closure is used for the name variable within the internal function of personalDice.
+Name has to look outwards for context via the name argument passed through personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+	"(`${name} rolled a" should always remain consistent while "${newRoll}" should be changing.

 c.
 What is the lexical scope of `newRoll`?

+	it is within the lexical scope of "function()"

 ### Task 3 - Stretch Goals